Dyvil/Dyvil-Language-Reference/syntax/number-literals.md

 Long Literals allow a range of values from $$-2^{64}$$ to $$2^{64}-1$$.

-Both Integer and Long Literals may have an arbitrary number of underscores `_` in between digits to increase readability.
+Integer and Long Literals may have an arbitrary number of underscores `_` in between digits, to increase readability.

 ```java
 1_000_000